hugoamaralsantana/RDT3.0-In-Python/README.md

 send.
 Outside of that, I implemented the WAITING, ERROR, and OK server response handling.
 All that's needed is to fill up the OK if statement with the RDT3.0 Protocol of data loss, corruption, and delays.

+4/28/2021:
+Implemented Rough Structure of RDT3.0 Protocol for Receiver and Sender

+4/29/2021:
+Finished implementing incorrect ACK and duplicate handling for receiver and timeouts for the sender.

+Implemented RDT3.0 Protocol into Gaia Communication and worked out bugs

+Added summary of transmission of packets lost, packets corrupt, and timeouts for easier user access.

 DISCLAIMER:
 NOT ALLOWED TO COPY IN ANY WAY SHAPE OR FORM FOR USE IN CS453 Computer Networks at UMass Amherst!